martis42/depend_on_what_you_use/README.md

 ##### The code has to be compilable

-DWYU is not performing a compilation itself.
+DWYU is not performing a compilation.
 It works by statically analyzing the source code and build tree.
-However, non compiling code can contain errors which infringe the assumptions DWYU is based on.
+However, non compiling code can contain errors infringing the assumptions DWYU is based on.
 For example, including header files which do not exist at the expected path.

 ##### Include paths have to be unambiguous